 A. SIGNAGE & TEXT (See Sample)

 Each entry will have a 30” x 42” foam-core board (self-standing easel back) that sits adjacent to the structure.
 There is an official graphic standard for the layout that is used without exception.
 If you have contributors that must have their logos prominently displayed this would require an additional easel backed board created and produced by your firm, at your firm’s expense.

-SIGNAGE & TEXT DEADLINE– Absolutely no later than: August 8th.
-E-mail as a WORD Document to firstname.lastname@example.org.
+SIGNAGE & TEXT DEADLINE – E-mail a WORD Document to firstname.lastname@example.org.

 - DO NOT format your Word document.

 - Enter a return between each piece of information required.

 - DO NOT choose fonts, sizes, graphics, etc.